Sandyman/monguscate/README.md

 * 0.2.0 Swap function only allows swapping both halves, because it must be a symmetrical function
 * 1.0.0 Added functionality to add your own swap and xor methods
 * 1.0.1 Updated README.
+* 1.0.2 Updated README: fixed a bug in the example.